mbadler/ChronologicalExpressions/README.md

 ## Releases

-C# reference implementation 0.3 (Negated Selectors) has been released.
+C# reference implementation 0.3.1 (Matches function and Pattern Expression Query Editor) has been released.
 See [here](https://github.com/mbadler/ChronologicalExpressions/wiki/Development-Road-Map) for more details

+### ChronExQuery  - _Pattern Expression Querying Editor_

+There is a small simple pattern expression query editor application included in this repository based on the c# reference implementation.
+It allows you to paste a dataset and then query patterns against the data.
+[Direct link](https://github.com/mbadler/ChronologicalExpressions/tree/master/C%23/ChronExQuery) to the application.

+Currently included with query editor is a dataset featuring a lifecycle events log of daily actions of a person.
+The log has been adapted from https://doi.org/10.4121/uuid:01eaba9f-d3ed-4e04-9945-b8b302764176

 ## The Problem
 When trying to extract events from a log, its easy to pinpoint a single entry , but it is much harder to relate this single entry to a scope that would encompass a entire sequence of events.
 There is no real way to express a pattern of sequences of log entries that would signify that a significant event happened.